Amdrija/hangman/README.md

 # Hangman
 Recreation of well-known game hangman in console by using Ruby.
 The computer randomly chooses a word between 5 and 12 letters from a file and you have 8 tries to guess it.
 There is also an option to save the game and continue later.
+The save option uses YAML for serialization, which means that the user could save the game, open the "save.yaml" file and see the secret word.
+At the time of making this game, I didn't know how to encrypt files using Ruby, so anyone can access it.
+It wouldn't matter if I used a format that isn't human readable, because anyone using IRB can unpack it and still see the information.